uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [Toronto Public Library](https://www.torontopubliclibrary.ca)

 As they say, having fun isn't hard if you have a library card.
 The [UofT Library](#uoft-library) can certainly meet your academic needs, but the TPL has more on offer than astronomy text books.
 Getting a TPL card requires proof that you live at a Toronto address (addressed mail to where you live will do), and once you have one it's good for a year.
 The card gives you access to the TPL's enormous catalogue, including their collection of ebooks,  digital newspapers, and audiobooks.
-But in addition to this traditional library offerings, the TPL offers access to 'dig
+But in addition to this traditional library offerings, the TPL offers access to 'digital innovation hubs', where you can use 3D printers, digital design workstations and recording studios.
+They also have a partnership with the Toronto Tool Library for all of you

 ## Things to do in Toronto